-A decade after the creation of the Global Fund to Fight AIDS, Tuberculosis and Malaria we have real hope about bringing an end to the world's three most deadly infectious diseases.
-The tragic irony is that just as a generation free of HIV is within our grasp, donors are forcing the Global Fund to stall its progress.
-Are we really going to let this possibility of hope and life that the Global Fund has given to millions just vanish, thanks to the limited world view of financiers and governments?
-Where are the options for continued and expanded funding for women, girls, gender equality and HIV?
+10 years after the creation of the Global Fund to Fight AIDS, Tuberculosis and Malaria we have real hope about bringing an end to three of the world's most deadly infectious diseases.

+The tragic irony is that just as a generation free of HIV is within sight, the Global Fund has stalled progress and is considering management changes which may limit access to decision-making for civil society organisations.

+Engagement in decision-making around Global Fund grants among women's rights groups has been limited to date; and few options remain for continued and expanded funding for women, girls, gender equality and HIV.

 The Global Fund made a commitment to encourage a positive bias towards women, girls and gender equality in their grant portfolio.
-We need to ensure that this happens despite the recent setbacks.
+We need to ensure that this happens despite recent funding setbacks and changes to the way grants are administered.